Bytes to String Conversion

 Character Boundary

-When a full string is streamed as UTF-8 encoded data, it's necessary for the receiving system to know which bytes are for which character.
-This is necessary since UTF-8 has multi-bytes in order to support all languages.
+When a full string is streamed as UTF-8 data, the receiver must know which bytes go with which character.
+This matters because UTF-8 uses multiple bytes to support all languages.

-Depending on the first few bits of the byte, the decoder can decide how many of the bytes including the current one belongs to a character.
-This means, there is no any extra byte to define the start of a new character.
+The first few bits of a byte tell the decoder how many bytes, with the current one, form a character.
+No extra byte marks the start of a new character.

 0xxxxxxx: A single-byte character.
 110xxxxx: A two-byte character.
 1110xxxx: A three-byte character.
 11110xxx: A four-byte character.